steakknife/rtype/README.md

 ## Rubype, Sig
 Rtype is influenced by [Rubype](https://github.com/gogotanaka/Rubype) and [Sig](https://github.com/janlelis/sig).

-If you don't like Rtype, You can use other type checking gem such as Contracts, Rubype, Rtc, Typecheck, Sig.
+If you don't like Rtype, You can use other library such as Contracts, Rubype, Rtc, Typecheck, Sig.

 ## Author
 Sputnik Gugja (sputnikgugja@gmail.com)